Downhill mountain biking: United States

 The Sea Otter Classic, held each April at Laguna Seca near Monterey, California, is a major riding event that opens the racing season.
 In 2008, experienced racer Mark Reynolds died after a crash at the Sea Otter Classic, highlighting the dangers of the sport.
 Plattekill Mountain in the Catskills, Mammoth Mountain, the Northstar at Tahoe, Brian Head Resort, Attitash and Deer Valley ski resorts, and Moab (Utah) are also well known to mountain bikers.
 Snowmass, Colorado is also developing as a location for the sport.

 Mountain Creek Bike Park in Vernon, New Jersey is a downhill venue that hosts their own series of competitions called the Gravity Series.
 In the southeastern United States, Snowshoe Mountain is well known for its extensive mountain bike park, camps, and freeriding areas during the summer.
 Bryce Resort offers a self-described progression-based bike park, built by Gravity Logic.
 Massanutten Resort also has a bike park with some of the rockiest terrain on the east coast.
 UCI Pro Downhill riders, Neko Mulally and Dakota Norton have built, train at, and promoted races at Windrock Bike Park in Oliver Springs, Tennessee as well.

 Vail, Colorado was the site of the 1994 Downhill World Championship.
 The trail was renamed "'94 Downhill", and is still ridden by downhill bikers today.
 In 2006, The U.S. National Championships were held at the Infineon Raceway in Sonoma, California.
 In 2007 and 2008 the U.S. National Championships were held in Mt.
 Snow, Vermont, and in 2009 and 2010 the U.S. National Championships were held at SolVista Bike Park in Colorado.

 Venezuela

-El Volcan, a small mountain in the southeastern, touristic El Hatillo Municipality of Caracas, has a Downhill course that has about 500 meters of vertical drop, it is used by hundreds of riders a day during dry and wet weather, mostly on weekends.
-El Volcan is the representative [Downhill] Track of Caracas city.
+El Volcan, a small mountain in the southeastern, touristic El Hatillo Municipality of Caracas, has a downhill course that has about 500 meters of vertical drop, it is used by hundreds of riders a day during dry and wet weather, mostly on weekends.
+El Volcan is the representative downhill track of Caracas City.
 The course is open to the public and riding is neither specifically allowed nor prohibited by law.
 The trails are also used by hikers all week long.
-Shuttles are about 10 Venezuelan bolivars per trip, they run from the parking lot of a Farmatodo drug store in La Boyera, up to the summit using public avenues and paved roads, taking from 15 minutes to 30 minutes depending on traffic in the area.
 The course apart from being used mostly for recreational purposes.
 It has also been used for irregularly scheduled downhill races due to the lack of organization in the rider's community.